NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 **Please sign this form and return it to Information Systems**

-I have received a copy of the North Coast Church LLC Acceptable Use of Information Systems Policy.
+I have received a copy of the North Coast Church Acceptable Use of Information Systems Policy.

 I understand the information in the Acceptable Use of Information Systems policy is a summary only, and it is my responsibility to review and become familiar with all of the material contained in the Comprehensive IT Policy.